 A good organized orientation will include information packets with detailed information on responsibilities and ethics:

-The packets will help the trustees gain confidence as they begin their new duties and get the new trustees involved in board business early in their first term.
+The packets will help the trustees gain confidence as they begin their new duties and get the new trustees involved in board business.

 The librarian should also provide a map showing any branches, stations and bookmobile stops; names, addresses and telephone numbers of other members of the board, etc. The librarian should conduct a library tour for board members and introduce staff members and volunteers.